aarushirc14/CPSC481-Project-UConnect/README.md

 - Layer 3 background #C6C3C3
 - Main text is #FFFFFF or #000000, sub-text is #C6C3C3
 - Accent color #FC9D04 used for emphasis, borders and headings and some button backgrounds
 - Default React fonts are used.
-You can adjust bold, semi-bold etc. But no need to change the Font.
+You can adjust bold, semi-bold etc. But no need to change the font.